 The activities of the Transformation Center will be aimed at creating the optimal conditions for the rapid spread of the key elements of the coordinated care model.
 Everett Roger's Diffusion of Innovation theory suggests that there are eight critical components in the successful spread of innovation.
-In accordance with this work, the Transformation Center will conduct activities aimed at identifying or achieving:
+6 In accordance with this work, the Transformation Center will conduct activities aimed at identifying or achieving:

-- Change leaders: respected individuals who can serve as key messengers for the innovations; - Active learning networks: peer-to-peer networks, collaboratives and other communication channels that enable stakeholders (CCOs and other payers, their providers, communities and consumers) to engage in learning and sharing information about the innovations;
+- Change leaders: respected individuals who can serve as key messengers for the innovations; - Active learning networks: peer-to-peer networks, collaboratives and other communication channels that enable stakeholders (CCOs and other payers, their providers, communities and consumers) to engage in learning and sharing information about the innovations; - Relative advantage: stakeholders believe that the innovations are an improvement over current practice and their benefits outweigh the risks;

-&lt;sup>5Everett M. Rogers, Diffusion of Innovations, Fifth Edition 2003, Free Press, New York
+6Everett M. Rogers, Diffusion of Innovations, Fifth Edition 2003, Free Press, New York

-- Relative advantage: stakeholders believe that the innovations are an improvement over current practice and their benefits outweigh the risks; - Compatibility: stakeholders understand how the innovations fit in with their current system and community needs; - Simplicity: innovations are as easy as possible to implement; - Trialability: stakeholders are able to try out an innovation with minimal investment before moving to full implementation; - Observability: stakeholders see demonstrated evidence that an innovation works; and - Reinvention: stakeholders can appropriately adapt innovations to serve local community needs.
+- Compatibility: stakeholders understand how the innovations fit in with their current system and community needs; - Simplicity: innovations are as easy as possible to implement; - Trialability: stakeholders are able to try out an innovation with minimal investment before moving to full implementation; - Observability: stakeholders see demonstrated evidence that an innovation works; and - Reinvention: stakeholders can appropriately adapt innovations to serve local community needs.